-Built in 1996, the current NICU has served us well and has allowed us to care for nearly 10,000 babies and their families.
+Built in 1996, the previous NICU served us well and allowed us to care for nearly 10,000 babies and their families.
 Recommended guidelines and best practices for parenting and health care have changed.
 As we continue to develop and learn from ongoing research, we want to provide the best for babies and families – private rooms.

 Research shows that when infants require NICU care, having parents and family close by improves outcomes and speeds their recovery.
 As these families cope with one of the most difficult times in their lives, they require a peaceful, private environment.

-In our current NICU, babies and their families are in communal wards with up to seven other families, spaced only 4 feet apart.
-There is no privacy, and light and noise are excessive.
+In our previous NICU, babies and their families were in communal wards with up to seven other families, spaced only 4 feet apart.
+There was no privacy, and light and noise were excessive.

-In a redesigned NICU, each family would have a private room for:
+In the redesigned NICU, each family has a private room for: